Pet-friendly holidays & accommodation in Northumberland

 The most northerly county in England is well-worth the journey to uncover its secrets

 Both you and your dog will adore the endless possibilities for a gentle stroll or longer hike in the beautiful surroundings from the doorsteps of our dog-friendly accommodation in Northumberland.
 The Kielder Forest Park allows you to explore a stunning, sustained area of lush green pastures, a sparkling lake and innovative architectures filled with activities and places to eat, while the Northumberland National Park features rolling hills spanning over 640 square miles.

-The open space and picture-perfect landscapes of Northumberland make it an ideal place to take your pooch.
-You’ll both have a pawsome time, so why not take a look at our lovely range of dog friendly cottages and find one for you and your hound today?
+The open space and picture-perfect landscapes of Northumberland make it an ideal place to take your pooch on your next holiday.
+You’ll both have a pawsome time, so why not take a look at our lovely range of dog friendly cottages in Northumberland and find one for you and your hound today?
 We have a variety of self-catering accommodation in beautiful locations across Northumberland, from beautiful luxury cottages equipped with private hot tubs to those suitable for spontaneous last-minute breaks.